UWC2-APIDOC/to-do-service-auto/docs/tutorials/enroll-a-new-user.md

 # markdownlint-enable
 ---

-# Tutorial: Enroll A New User
+# Tutorial: Enroll a new user

-In this tutorial, you will learn the operations to call to enroll a new user into the service.
+In this tutorial, you learn the operations to call to enroll a new user into the service.

-Expect this tutorialio to take about 15 minutes (more or less) to complete.
+Expect this tutorials to take about 15 minutes to complete.

-## Before You Start
+## Before you start

-Make sure I have completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for the tutorial.
+Be sure to complete the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for the tutorial.

-## Enroll A New User
+## Enroll a new user

-Adding a new task to the service will require that you use the `POST` method (to store the details) of the new [`task`](../api/task.md) resource in the service.
+Adding a new task to the service requires that you use the `POST` method to store the details of the new [`task`](../api/task.md) resource in the service.

-Enrolling a new user in the service will equire that you use the `POST` method to store the details of a new [`user`](../api/user.md) resource in the service.
+Enrolling a new user in the service requires that you use the `POST` method to store the details of a new [`user`](../api/user.md) resource in the service.

 To enroll a new user: